Introducing the Novatron, a novel mirror fusion concept: Statements and declarations

-\section{Acknowledgments}
+Novatron Fusion Group is a limited liability commercial company.
+All authors are fully or partially employed by Novatron Fusion Group and a subset owns shares or options in the company.
+J.J. is the founder of the Novatron Fusion Group.
+The authors declare that they have no conflict of interest.

+\subsection{Acknowledgments}

+Jan Jäderberg invented the Novatron concept.
+Katarina Bendtz, Jan Jäderberg, Jan Scheffel and Kristoffer Lindvall drafted the manuscript and performed the literature search for the review sections.
+Per Niva, Robin Dahlbäck, Rickard Holmberg, Kristoffer Lindvall, Katarina Bendtz and Jan Scheffel contributed to the development of the concept.
+Jan Scheffel derived the GRLI criterion and Kristoffer Lindvall derived the CGLI criterion.
+Kristoffer Lindvall and Rickard Holmberg found the anisotropic pressure profiles and applied them to the Novatron configuration.
+Katarina Bendtz contributed to the formulation of the derivation of the GRLI and the CGLI criteria.
+Rickard Holmberg made Figs. 1--4.
+Rickard Holmberg and Johan Lundberg made Figs. 8 --10.
+Katarina Bendtz made Figs. 5 -- 6.
+Katarina Bendtz and Kristoffer Lindvall made Figs. 7 and 11 -- 13.
+All authors critically revised the content of the manuscript.

-The authors wish to acknowledge valuable conversations with Professor Kenneth Fowler, and for bringing the author’s attention to relevant literature and experiments.
-We would further like to express our greatest gratitude towards Dr Arthur Molvik for important input in general and for detailed information about the 2XIIB experiment, to Professor Shoichi Okamura for reviewing the RFC experiment section and to Professor Mizuki Sakamoto for providing important edits on the text about the Gamma 10 experiment.
+The authors wish to acknowledge valuable conversations with Professor Kenneth Fowler, and for bringing the author's attention to relevant literature and experiments.
+We would further like to express our greatest gratitude towards Dr.\ Arthur Molvik for important input in general and for detailed information about the 2X series experiments, to Professor Shoichi Okamura for reviewing the RFC experiment section and to Professor Mizuki Sakamoto for providing important edits on the text about the GAMMA 10 experiment.
+We are deeply grateful to Lars Jäderberg for his invaluable discussions, insights, and simulations.
+The authors would also like to thank Katherine Dunne, Gustaf Mårtensson and Benjamin Verbeek for revising the manuscript.
+Finally, the would like to acknowledge the work of the whole Novatron team, all contributing to the realization of the Novatron concept.